WhiteWatermelon1663/Manipulation-Basics/Guides/Dumping the game.md

 Also say yes to the questions on first launch of x64dbg.

-If you dont have the game running, then start it and be in **SINGEL PLAYER**
+If you dont have the game running, then start it and be in **SINGLE PLAYER**

-MAKE SURE YOU ARE IN SINGEL PLAYER!!!
+MAKE SURE YOU ARE IN SINGLE PLAYER!!!
 DONT DO IT IN ONLINE!<br>
-MAKE SURE YOU ARE IN SINGEL PLAYER!!!
+MAKE SURE YOU ARE IN SINGLE PLAYER!!!
 DONT DO IT IN ONLINE!<br>
-MAKE SURE YOU ARE IN SINGEL PLAYER!!!
+MAKE SURE YOU ARE IN SINGLE PLAYER!!!
 DONT DO IT IN ONLINE!<br>

 Now click this little "S" icon at the top.